 7. Because of the complexity referred to above, it does not seem possible to arrive at one approach that is both accurate and relatively simple.
 In the end, simplicity should be the goal for engineering applications and the required accuracy could be assessed by looking at the typical dispersion in experimental findings.

-8. As much as possible the ‘formal’ approach should be the same for all the various standards in order to avoid the confusion of present standards that often express the same concept and give similar indications but use different language.
+8. As much as possible the ‘formal’ approach should be the same for all the various standards in order to avoid confusion in present standards that often express the same concept and give similar indications but use different language.